Varyier/zdoom-udmf-road-generator/README.md

 Line 1000
 ```

-It produces a helix-like figure (screenshot from Ultimate Doom Builder, numerous green lines are linedefs with special 181:Plane_Align set):
+it produces a helix-like figure (screenshot from Ultimate Doom Builder, numerous green lines are linedefs with special 181:Plane_Align set):

 ![A helix-like figure produced by the tool](/screenshots/screenshot-2d-2.png)